-Each application needs one primary connection (at least, see Section 10.5).
+Each application needs one primary connection (at least, see Section 10.7).
 This connection is the one that the Dob knows about and through which data is dispatched.
 A secondary connection is used by other parts of the application to "attach" to the primary connection.

-The reason for providing this functionality is so that different modules of an application can use the same connection without passing around the primary connection object, something that is not even possible if the parts are written in different languages

-(like a C# plugin to a C++ application).
-Instead the modules attach to the main program's connection using a secondary connection.
+The reason for providing this functionality is so that for example a C library used by a C#application can use the main programs connection.
+This would otherwise be impossible, since passing the con necton object over the C#to C interface is not possible.
+Instead modules can attach to the main program's connection using a secondary connection.